Plan for software updates in System Center Configuration Manager

 Use an existing WSUS server as the synchronization source at the Top-level site

 Typically, the top-level site in your hierarchy is configured to synchronize software updates metadata with Microsoft Update.
 When your corporate security policy does not allow access to the Internet from the top-level site, you can configure the synchronization source for the top-level site to use an existing WSUS server that is not in your Configuration Manager hierarchy.
 For example, you might have a WSUS server installed in your DMZ that has Internet access, but your top-level site does not.
 You can configure the WSUS server in the DMZ as your synchronization source for software updates metadata.
 You must ensure that the WSUS server in the DMZ synchronizes software updates that meet the criteria that you need in your Configuration Manager hierarchy.
 Otherwise, the top-level site might not synchronize the software updates that you expect.
 When you install the software update point, configure a WSUS connection account that has access to the WSUS server in the DMZ and confirm that the firewall permits traffic for the appropriate ports.
 For more information, review the ports used by the software update point to the synchronization source.

 Software update point configured to use an NLB

-Software update point switching will likely address the fault tolerance needs that you have.
+Software update point switching likely addresses the fault tolerance needs that you have.
 By default, Configuration Manager does not support configuring software update points as NLB clusters.
-Prior to Configuration Manager version 1702, you could use the Configuration Manager SDK to configure up to four software update points on a NLB cluster.
+Prior to Configuration Manager version 1702, you could use the Configuration Manager SDK to configure up to four software update points on an NLB cluster.
 However, starting in Configuration Manager version 1702, software update points are not supported as NLB clusters and upgrades to Configuration Manager version 1702 will be blocked if this configuration is detected.
 For more information about the Set-CMSoftwareUpdatePoint PowerShell cmdlet, see the Set-CMSoftwareUpdatePoint.

 Software update point on a secondary site